brandonhorst/events-intercept/README.md

 This is also shown in `test/intercept.js`.

-#Development
+##Development

+Things that should still be added:

+* The ability to list all interceptors for a specific event (`interceptors`)
+* The ability to remove interceptors (`removeInterceptor`)
+	- This should emit `removeInterceptor`
+* Warn on `intercept` at a specific number of interceptors (10)
+	- This should be set by `setMaxInterceptors`
+* Performance optimization (some fancy magic with `arguments` to avoid significant penalties in the most common cases)
+* Removal of `async` dependency (I'm find with keeping `lodash`)

+If you want to fix any of these things, go ahead and submit a [pull request](https://github.com/brandonhorst/events-intercept).
 If you find bugs or have questions, please open [Github](https://github.com/brandonhorst/events-intercept) issues.
 Find me on twitter at [@brandonhorst](https://twitter.com/brandonhorst).